History of African Americans in Chicago: Great Migration

 From 1910 to 1940, most African Americans who migrated north were from rural areas.
 They had been chiefly sharecroppers and laborers, although some were landowners pushed out by the boll weevil disaster.
 After years of underfunding of public education for blacks in the South, they tended to be poorly educated, with relatively low skills to apply to urban jobs.
 Like the European rural immigrants, they had to rapidly adapt to a different urban culture.
 Many took advantage of better schooling in Chicago and their children learned quickly.
-After 1940, when the second larger wave of migration started, black migrants tended to be already urbanized, from southern cities and towns.
+After 1940, when the second larger wave of migration started, blacks migrants tended to be already urbanized, from southern cities and towns.
 They were the most ambitious, better educated with more urban skills to apply in their new homes.

 The masses of new migrants arriving in the cities captured public attention.
 At one point in the 1940s, 3,000 African Americans were arriving every week in Chicago—stepping off the trains from the South and making their ways to neighborhoods they had learned about from friends and the Chicago Defender.
 The Great Migration was charted and evaluated.
-Urban white northerners started to get worried, as their neighborhoods rapidly changed.
+Urban White northerners started to get worried, as their neighborhoods rapidly changed.
 At the same time, recent and older ethnic immigrants competed for jobs and housing with the new arrivals, especially on the South Side, where the steel and meatpacking industries had the most numerous working-class jobs.

 With Chicago's industries steadily expanding, opportunities opened up for new migrants, including Southerners, to find work.
 The railroad and meatpacking industries recruited black workers.
 Chicago's African-American newspaper, the Chicago Defender, made the city well known to southerners.
-It sent bundles of papers south on the Illinois Central trains, and African-American Pullman Porters would drop them off in Black towns.
+It sent bundles of papers south on the Illinois Central trains, and African-American Pullman Porters would drop them off in black towns.
 "Chicago was the most accessible northern city for African Americans in Mississippi, Louisiana, Texas, and Arkansas."
 They took the trains north.
-"Then between 1916 and 1919, 50,000 blacks came to crowd into the burgeoning black belt, to make new demands upon the institutional structure of the South Side."
+"Then between 1916 and 1919, 50,000 Blacks came to crowd into the burgeoning black belt, to make new demands upon the institutional structure of the South Side."

 1919 race riot

-The Chicago race riot of 1919 was a violent racial conflict started by white Americans against black Americans that began on the South Side on July 27 and ended on August 3, 1919.
-During the riot, 38 people died (23 black and 15 white).
-Over the week, injuries attributed to the episodic confrontations stood at 537, with two thirds of the injured being black and one third white, and approximately 1,000 to 2,000, most of whom were black, lost their homes.
+The Chicago race riot of 1919 was a violent racial conflict with White Americans against black Americans that began on the South Side on July 27 and ended on August 3, 1919.
+During the riot, 38 people died (23 Black and 15 White).
+Over the week, injuries attributed to the episodic confrontations stood at 537, with two thirds of the injured being black and one third White, and approximately 1,000 to 2,000, most of whom were black, lost their homes.
 Due to its sustained violence and widespread economic impact, it is considered the worst of the scores of riots and civil disturbances across the nation during the "Red Summer" of 1919, so named because of the racial and labor violence and fatalities.